Prince Albert National Park: History

 At Waskesiu Lake, there was an early Hudson's Bay Company fur trading post between 1886 and 1893.

-In 1908-1909 the New Northwest expeditions led by Frank Crean were the first to document the region, with the extensive use of photography and the mapping of lakes.
-Crean lake was named in honour of Frank.
+In 1908–1909 the New Northwest expeditions led by Frank Crean were the first to document the region, with the extensive use of photography and the mapping of lakes.
+Crean Lake was named in honour of Frank.

 In the early 20th century the industries of fishing and logging were carried out in this boreal forested area.
 The large 1919 forest fire eliminated the logging industry.

-Indigenous peoples who traditionally lived on the lands were forcibly removed from the land by federal officials and the RCMP upon creation of the park in 1927, with possessions and cabins destroyed.
+Indigenous peoples who traditionally lived on the lands were forcibly removed from the land by federal officials and the RCMP upon creation of the park in 1927, with their possessions and cabins destroyed.

 The park was the subject of a short film in 2011's National Parks Project, directed by Stéphane Lafleur and scored by Andre Ethier, Mathieu Charbonneau, and Rebecca Foon.

 Grey Owl

 The Dominion Parks Service hired Grey Owl, Archibald Stanfield Belaney (September 18, 1888 – April 13, 1938), as the first naturalist.
 He lived on Ajawaan Lake in Prince Albert National Park and wrote of wilderness protection: Pilgrims of the Wild (1935), Sajo and the Beaver People (1935), and Empty Cabin (1936).
 He was played by Pierce Brosnan in the 1999 feature film, Grey Owl.